8 Steps to Appeal Your Property Tax Bill

 Pull up property cards of several homes of similar age and square footage and with the same number of bedrooms and bathrooms to see how their assessments line up with yours.

-If you find that your assessed value is considerably higher than several similar homes, you may have grounds for appeal.
-But even if the assessment falls into the middle of the pack, it's not necessarily fair.
-Maybe your house has a leaky basement or lousy grading that doesn't allow you to have a garden.
-The assessment should be based on the market value of your home; if your place has issues that would turn off buyers, now's the time to own up to them.
+If you find that your assessed value is considerably higher than several similar homes or that sale prices of nearby homes suggest that your property’s value is lower than estimated, you may have grounds for appeal.
+But even if your assessment falls into the middle of the pack, it’s not necessarily fair.
+Maybe your house has a leaky basement or lousy grading that doesn’t allow you to have a garden.
+The assessment should be based on the market value of your home; if your place has issues that would turn off buyers, now’s the time to own up to them.

 The process varies by locality, but you’ll likely send your appeal and your evidence—data on comparable properties, blueprints, photographs, repair estimates—to the assessor for review.
 You should get a verdict within a couple of months.

 If you’re dissatisfied, take your case to the appeals board and put your persuasive skills to work.
 Don’t whine, and save your opinions on politics and tax rates for elected representatives who vote on those matters.